 Born: 22.11.1906 in Porsgrunn

 Jørgen Juve is Norway's all-time leading scorer with 33 international goals in 45 games.
-What makes this achievement even more amazing is the fact that he only played 22 of those matches as a centre-forward.
-The rest of the time, he alternated between right-back and centre-half.
+What makes this achievement even more amazing is the fact that he only played 24 of those matches as centre-forward.
+The rest of the time, he was a defender playing mostly as centre-half, and sometimes right full-back.
+That being said, his impressive goalscoring record was probably a case of fortunate timing.
+He rose to prominence at a time when football was still trying to adapt to the 1925 change of the offside rule, and being a former defender himself, Juve had a remarkable ability to "read" the other team's defensive line, and beat the offside trap.

-Juve began his career at his hometown club Urædd, before moving to the capital in 1927, where he joined Lyn.
+Born in Porsgrunn, Juve began his career at his hometown club Urædd, before moving to the capital in 1927, where he joined Lyn.
 He made his international debut as a right-back against Finland in 1928.
-In his 4th international, he was converted into a centre-forward, and he responded by scoring a hat-trick.
-He repeated the performance in his next international, and from then on, he had established himself as the first-choice striker.
-In his first eight matches up front, he scored an incredible 19 goals, and by the time he received his gold watch for playing his 25th international, he had scored 31 times.
-It was also in that match he was moved back to the defence.
-A very strange move when you look at his goalscoring record, and even stranger when you consider that none of his successors at the centre-forward spot came even remotely close to matching his scoring - but the selection committee probably had their reasons.
+In his 4th international, he was converted into a centre-forward, and with his aforementioned ability to beat the offside trap, he responded by scoring a hat-trick.
+He repeated the performance in his next international, and from then on established himself as the first-choice striker.
+In his first eight matches up front, he scored an incredible 19 goals.
+However, as the 1920s became the 1930s, teams were slowly figuring out the new offside rule, and how to counteract a player like Juve.
+This is evidenced by the fact that in the 16 matches that followed his first eight, Juve scored "only" 14 goals.
+Still an impressive goalscoring record, but nowhere near the level of 1929 and 1930 when he absolutely terrorized the opposing defence.

-Juve's brightest moment came at the Berlin Olympics in 1936, when he captained the side that later became known only as "The Bronze Team".
-Led by Reidar Kvammen and Arne Brustad, who were among the best players in Europe at the time, Norway shocked the hosts in the quarter-finals in front of an angry Führer.
-They then narrowly lost to Italy in the semis, and defeated Poland in the third-place match to secure the bronze medals.
-Brustad scored a hat-trick in that match.
+The highlight of Juve's national team career was the Berlin Olympics in 1936, when he captained the side that would later became known as "The Bronze Team".
+Led by the offensive talents of Reidar Kvammen and Arne Brustad, who were among the best players in Europe at the time, Juve anchored the defence as Norway outclassed Turkey, and then shocked the host nation in the quarter-finals by winning 2-0 against the Reich in front of an angry Führer.
+Norway then lost narrowly to Italy in the semis, before defeating Poland thanks to a Brustad hat-trick in the third-place match, to secure the bronze medals.

 National Team Appearances